-i) Primary sub-subjects raised in outpatient complaints
+k) Primary sub-subjects raised in outpatient complaints

-This graph highlights those issues with 5 or more incidences reported during 2017-18.
-Of note is the number of outpatient complaints about delayed treatment and outpatient waiting list delays.
+This graph highlights those issues with 5 or more incidences reported during 2018-19.
+This data shows a spike in the number of complaints received about outpatient waiting list delays.
+Conversely, the number of complaints about delayed treatment has almost halved as compared to the previous year.